lgw2/lgw2.github.io/_teaching/csci112-spring-2023/classwork/classwork3.md

 ```
 where `t` is years after 1990, and `P` is population in thousands.
 Thus, `P(0)`
 represents the population in 1990, which was 52.966 thousand people.
 Write a
-program that defines a function named `get_population` that takes in a an `int` for the
+program that defines a function named `get_population` that takes in an `int` for the
 years after 1990 and returns a `double` for the population (in thousands).
 Your program should call
 the function and interact with the user as follows:
 ```